anandaverma/esmon/README.md

 esmon
 =====

-ElasticSearch Monitoring and Alert App
+ElasticSearch Monitoring and Alert App.

 Currently tested with Elastic Search v0.90.9.
-It uses a rest client to query elastic search so most of it will work with any later version given that the JSON response is same.
+It uses a rest client to query elastic search, so most of it will work with any later version, given that the JSON response is same.

 ###dependencies
 esmon uses following libraries